 In fact, some consider Spain to be the liveliest place for music in Europe.
-With numerous styles to choose from, there's something for everyone.
+With numerous styles to choose from, there’s something for everyone within the musical variety of Spanish music.

 Whether you’re a tourist or a local, old or young, Spain’s music scene welcomes you with open arms.
 Keep reading for 9 types of Spanish music that will keep you dancing and grooving all day and all night long.